Panda-Peter/visda2019-semisupervised/README.md

 This submission achieves 71.41%.

 ## Citation
-Please cite our technique report in your publications if it helps your research:
+Please cite our technical report in your publications if it helps your research:

 ```
 @article{pan2019visda,